jrwwallis/qcow2fuse/README.md

   - It can provide output in machine-readable format
 5. fuse2fs.
 This binary takes a raw disk image and FUSE mounts it to the filesystem.
 In this case, the raw disk image is the one provided by the nbdfuse/qemu-nbd mount.

-The requirements are all easily satisfied in Ubuntu 20.04.1.
+The dependencies are all easily satisfied in Ubuntu 20.04.1.
 In particular, full FUSE support is already present, as is GNU parted.  qemu-nbd, nbdfuse and fuse2fs may all easily be installed with the apt package manager:

 <pre>
 sudo apt install qemu-utils